middlebury/middlebury-script-lab/_sections/home.md

 January 11&ndash;16, 2019

 ### Where
-Idyllic Middlebury,Vermont, home to Middlebury College and historic Bread Loaf campus.
+Idyllic Middlebury, Vermont, home to Middlebury College and the historic Bread Loaf campus

 <div class="section-action">